ggventurini/dualscope123/README.md

 probe = audio
 ```

-which contains all configuration options and is rather self-explanatory.
+which contains all configuration base options and is rather self-explanatory.

+A probe may require some configuration, in the form of a section named as the
+probe containing the relevant options.

 ## Dependencies:
  * `numpy`         -- numerics, fft